XCRunnerS/Texturepack-Resources/README.md

 ### Custom Colors

-If you want to make your own colors, see some tutorials from [this playlist](https://www.youtube.com/playlist?list=PLesud3jd5eXTeO3XkF1vOZzVGYsqG6APA)
+If you want to make your own colors, see some tutorials from [this playlist](https://www.youtube.com/playlist?list=PLesud3jd5eXTeO3XkF1vOZzVGYsqG6APA).
+More help for creating color palettes can be found on [Adobe Color](https://color.adobe.com/create/color-wheel) and [coolers.co](https://coolors.co/) for help generating colors from a base color, our `Wiki` also has some base palettes that are free to use

 ## Base Packs